 This is a game engine, written in Python, that can be used to make 2D games (currently only text-based, and only supporting Linux and web browsers).

-The code itself is in the public domain, so really feel free to use it as you want.
-I would appreciate attribution, but I won't make it legally required.
 The documentation is very sparse at the moment, but if you are seriously interested in using it and are having issues, feel free to contact me.
 The contents of the "test" directory are good places to start for examples of how to write a game, in particular "test/map", as are any of the games I have uploaded that use this engine.

 Requirements (non-browser):